-According to a study conducted by Simply Measured, Facebook closed the first quarter of 2015 with $3.54 billion in revenue, a monthly user count of 1.44 billion (up 3.6% quarter-over-quarter) and 936 million daily users (up 17% year-over-year).
+According to a study conducted by Simply Measured, Facebook closed the first quarter of 2015 with $3.54 billion in revenue.
+Including a monthly user count of 1.44 billion (up 3.6% quarter-over-quarter); as well as 936 million daily users (up 17% year-over-year).
 Facebook revenue also jumped by 42% year-over-year.

 But as Facebook evolves, so to do the ways brands use the social network to drive awareness, promote products and connect with fans.
 The study also revealed that among the Interbrand 100 brands, the number of posts has gradually decreased but engagement levels (Likes, comments and shares) have grown by 43.5% year-over-year.
 This suggests that top brands are focusing on quality, not quantity, and that it is working.